greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/business-systems-administrator_1_1.md

 ---
-title: "Business Systems Administrator"
+title: Business Systems Administrator
-RoleName:  "Business Systems Administrator"
+RoleName: Business Systems Administrator
-description: "Business Systems Administrators work on the configuration of GitLab's Salesforce.com instance and all packages, tools and integrations associated with it."
+description: Business Systems Administrators work on the configuration of GitLab's Salesforce.com instance and all packages, tools and integrations associated with it.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/business-systems-administrator_1_1/
+linkTitle: Business Systems Administrator
+type: docs
 ---

 Business Systems Administrators work on the configuration of GitLab's Salesforce.com instance and all packages, tools and integrations associated with it.